 This information sheet is intended to address such considerations.
 Precast concrete cattle guards currently in use by NDOT are illustrated as a reference.
 Responders should familiarize themselves with the specific types of cattle guards in use in your areas as some of the construction details may differ.

 We have not been able to identify any published best practices with respect to responses to these cattle guards.
-As a result this feature is intended solely for awareness purposes.
+As a result this Information Sheet is intended solely for awareness purposes.

 Straps and T-bars are welded on top and underneath the grates.
 The arrangements are such to maximize the load capacity and integrity of the structures, however they create numerous pinch points in the event an animal drops a leg through at an undesirable location or angle.